uyuni-project/uyuni-rfc/accepted/00039-content-lifecycle-management.md

 Enhance the managed *Content* with Configuration Channels.
 This will include also *Custom States* when they are implemented as Configuration Channels.

 Add more *Filter*s.

-# Drawbacks
-[drawbacks]: #drawbacks

-* No full history of content snapshots available.
-Only the current Environments exists.
-* No rollback to previous versions

 # Alternatives
 [alternatives]: #alternatives